Project structure#

 The source directory must contain at least these files:

-• conf.py: Python script that declares the configuration of Sphinx.
+• conf.py: Python script that declares the Sphinx configuration.
 The minimum required configuration is explained in The conf.py file.

 You generally add any images or documents that you would like to include in a _static directory.